Events & Other News

 Literary Activity

-David's article on Thomas Knowlton's Revolution was selected by the editors of the Journal of the American Revolution to be republished in the 2022 JAR Annual Volume.
-His article on Edward Hand's American Journey was selected to be republished in the 2023 volume.
-These hardcover books include the best historical research and writing published by the journal during the prior calendar year as determined by the editors.
+David's work has been selected by the editorial board of the online Journal of the American Revolution to be republished in the annual hardcover books produced by JAR, including his articles on: Eutaw Springs and the Ambiguity of Victory in the 2024 Annual Volume; Edward Hand's American Journey in the 2023 Annual Volume; and Thomas Knowlton's Revolution in the 2022 volume.
+These hardcover books feature the best historical research and writing published by the journal during the prior calendar year as determined by the editors.
 They are available from Westholme Publishing, Amazon, or wherever books are sold.

 Speaker Events